AuslanderNoam/virnatrap/README.md

 [1] Abdurrahman Elbasir, Ying Ye, Daniel E. Schäffer, Jayamanna Wickramasinghe, Paul M. Lieberman, Alejandro A. Schäffer, Noam Auslander.
 [Characterizing the landscape of viral expression in cancer by deep learning.](https://github.com/AuslanderLab/virnatrap) *In preparation*.

 ## Installation

+Typical install time on a "normal" desktop computer: less than 30 minutes (depending on the number of packages already installed)

 ### Install with pip
 To install the current version of this Github repo, run the following commands
 ```